ラウトレッジ版 環境現象学ハンドブック<br>The Routledge Handbook of Eco-Phenomenology (Routledge Environment and Sustainability Handbooks)

 Contents

-1. Introduction to the Routledge Handbook of Eco-phenomenology, Section 1.
+1. Introduction to The Routledge Handbook of Eco-Phenomenology, Section 1.
 Given Nature, 2.
 Transcending the Object Horizon: Nature as Given and Saturated Phenomenon,

 3. Eco-Phenomenology and the Theological Turn?
 Passivity, Activity, and Traumatic Being, 4.
-Birth, Nature, Repetition: Arendt and Beyond, 5.
+Birth, Nature, and Repetition: Arendt and Beyond, 5.
 The Mirror-Play of Being Used and Needed: Rereading (Ge-)brauchen in Heidegger for Eco-Phenomenology, Section 2.
 Passivity and Perception, 6.
 Earth Un-Earthed: Total Solar Eclipses as Sur-Réflexion on the Earthborne Topology of Flesh, with Remarks on Transcendental Geology, 7.
 Aesthetic Practices and Cultural Change: Challenging Environmental Neuroticism, 8.
 The Activity of Human Passivity and the Process of Nature: Renaud Barbaras' "Eco-Phenomenology" vis-à-vis the Anthropocene Paradox, Section 3.
 Place and Cosmos, 9.
-A 'Taste for the Infinite': Passivity as a Lens to Interpret Place, Transcendence, and the Anthropocene, 10.
+A "Taste for the Infinite": Passivity as a Lens to Interpret Place, Transcendence, and the Anthropocene, 10.
 The Passivity of Awe as a Way to a Yet-To-Be-Disclosed-Place, 11.
-The Eco-phenomenology of Dreaming: Flesh, Relation, and Perception Beyond the Human, 12.
-The Earth is the Essence of All Beings - Ecophenomenology in the Upaniṣads, Section 4.
+The Eco-Phenomenology of Dreaming: Flesh, Relation, and Perception Beyond the Human, 12.
+The Earth is the Essence of All Beings: Ecophenomenology in the Upaniṣads, Section 4.
 Responsible Relating, 13.
 The Passivity of Time Opens the Space for Eco-Political Activity, 14.
 How Music Listening May Nurture Our Receptivity and Resonance with Nature, 15.
 The Sense of Wonder as Key to Eco-Bildung, 16.
 Phenomenology of Friendship in a Common World, Section 5.
 Vegetal and Animal Life, 17.
 Empathy with Plants, 18.
 Practicing Passivity: Through Mystical and Vegetal Being, 19.
 A Phenomenology of Sexual Difference and Plant Life, 20.
 Approximate Relations: Chimpanzee Paintings and the Performance of the Human, 21.
 Eco-Phenomenology and Passivity in Anna Barbauld's "The Caterpillar" and John Clare's "The Mouse's Nest", Section 6.
 Literary Intersections, 22.
 Wise Passiveness: Responding to Nature with Wordsworth and Merleau-Ponty, 23.
 In the Mood for Nature with Heidegger and Thoreau, 24.
 The Flesh of a Drowned World: Climate Trauma and Porous Living in J.G.
 Ballard's The Drowned World, 25.
 Moving Water: Aquatic Experience in Emmi Itäranta's Novel Memory of Water, 26.
 Poetry and the Forgotten Future: Towards a New Onto-Phenomenology of Poetic Work, Section 7.
 Eco-Phenomenology in Dialogue, 27.
 Enacting an Ontological Shift: Individuation and Passivity in Enactivism and Eco-Phenomenology, 28.
 Making Sense of "Description from Within": An Ontological Perspective, 29.
-Mindfulness and Eco-Phenomenology: Similarities, Divergences and Critical Potentials., 30.
+Mindfulness and Eco-Phenomenology: Similarities, Divergences and Critical Potentials, 30.
 Tired Nature, Tired of Nature: Eco-Phenomenology of Fatigue and Melancholy

 最近チェックした商品